Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Recovering deleted items in Exchange Online

-If an administrator deletes an entire mailbox, it’s kept in Exchange Online for 30 days, and you can recover it by restoring the associated user account.
+If an administrator deletes an entire mailbox it’s kept in Exchange Online for 30 days and you can recover it by restoring the associated user account.

 Litigation Hold – the “not so secret” secret

-Note that you need an E3 or Exchange Online Plan 2 for this feature to be available.
-This feature is designed to be used when a user is under some form of investigation and ensures that user can purge no evidence, and it’s not designed as a “make sure nothing is ever deleted” policy.
-However, I totally understand the job security it can bring when the CEO is going ballistic because something super important is “gone.”
+One option that I have seen some administrators employ is to use litigation or in-place hold (the latter feature is being retired in the second half of 2020) which keeps all deleted items in a hidden subfolder of the Recoverable Items folder until the hold lapses (which could be never if you make it permanent).
+Note that you need at least an E3 or Exchange Online Plan 2 for this feature to be available.
+This feature is designed to be used when a user is under some form of investigation and ensures that no evidence can be purged by that user and it’s not designed as a “make sure nothing is ever deleted” policy.
+However, I totally understand the job security it can bring when the CEO is going ballistic because something super important is “gone”.

 Litigation hold settings for a mailbox, Microsoft 365